-In the County of Lycoming, a political subdivision of the Commonwealth of Pennsylvania, the transportation system is a critical infrastructure component that supports the County's economic activity base.
+In the County of Lycoming (a political subdivision of the Commonwealth of Pennsylvania), the transportation system is a critical foundational element of the local economy.
 The County of Lycoming encompasses a land mass that is geographically larger (1,246 square miles; 796,387 acres) than any other county in Pennsylvania and is even larger than the State of Rhode Island.
-The multi-modal transportation network connects a small urbanized area, outlying growth areas and a large rural area consisting of highways and bridges, public fixed route transit, shared ride van service, freight railroads, a commercial service airport and general aviation public use airport along with bicycle / pedestrian facilities.
+The multi-modal transportation network connects a small core urbanized area with outlying suburban areas and a large rural area.
+The transportation system consists of highways and bridges, public fixed route transit, shared ride van service, freight railroads, a commercial service airport, a general aviation public use airport, and multiuse trails.